American Journal of Biological Anthropology: Modern focus

 Like the field of physical anthropology, the journal has grown and developed into research areas far beyond its origins.
 It publishes research in areas such as human paleontology, osteology, anatomy, biology, genetics, primatology, and forensic science.

 Impact

-In 2009, the journal was selected by the Special Libraries Association as one of the top 10 most influential journals of the century in the fields of biology and medicine, along with the American Journal of Botany, British Medical Journal, Journal of Paleontology, Journal of the American Medical Association, Journal of Zoology, Nature, New England Journal of Medicine, Proceedings of the National Academy of Sciences, and Science.
+In 2009, the journal was selected by the Special Libraries Association as one of the top 10 most influential journals of the century in the fields of biology and medicine, along with the American Journal of Botany, The BMJ, Journal of Paleontology, JAMA, Journal of Zoology, Nature, New England Journal of Medicine, Proceedings of the National Academy of Sciences, and Science.
 According to the Journal Citation Reports, its 2020 impact factor is 2.868, ranking it 15th out of 93 in the category "Anthropology" and 27th out of 50 in the category "Evolutionary Biology".
 Additionally, the journal has earned the most citations in the category "Anthropology" each year for over a decade.